 - Give it to your guinea pigs and watch the fun!

 Another really easy hay based guinea pig toy is a hay hanger.
 For this one, you can use an old toilet or kitchen roll.
-Ensure there is no paper or glue on them before giving to your guinea pig.
-The shop-bought equivalent of this toy is a moveable hay rack,
+Ensure there is no paper or glue on them before giving them to your guinea pig.
+The shop-bought equivalent of this toy is a rotating hay rack.

 What you need

 - Cut holes into the rolls using the scissors.

 - Tie the rope or fabric through one of the holes.

 - Fill the tube with hay

 The last DIY guinea pig toy in our hay-based section is also incredibly simple!
 All you will need is a sock, scissors and hay.
 Simple cut some small holes in the sock and then stuff with hay.
 Tie the sock to the cage bars so it’s off the ground.
 This makes it more of a challenge whilst also keeping it from getting dirty.
 That’s it!
 A metal ball filled with hay can also be used.